Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm: Algorithms and discussions

 Recall that for each $1\leq \mathtt i,\mathtt j\leq \mathtt M$, we run the procedure of initialization and then run the AMP-iteration up to time $t^*$, and then we construct a permutation $\pi_{\mathtt i,\mathtt j}$ (with respect to $\mathsf V_{\mathtt i},\mathsf V_{\mathtt j}$) as follows.
 For $\mathsf V_{\mathtt i}=(u_1, \ldots, u_{K_0})$ and $\mathsf V_{\mathtt j}=(v_1,\ldots,v_{K_0})$ we set $\pi_{\mathtt i,\mathtt j}(u_k)=v_k$ for $1 \leq k \leq K_0$.
 And we let the restriction for $\pi_{\mathtt i,\mathtt j}$ on $[n] \setminus \mathtt V_{\mathtt i}$ to be the solution of

+(If there are multiple maximizers we just arbitrarily choose one of them).
 Note that the above optimization problem \eqref{eq-linear-assignment} is a \emph{linear assignment problem}, which can be solved in time $O(n^3)$ by a linear program (LP) over doubly stochastic matrices or by the Hungarian algorithm \cite{Kuhn55}.

 We say a pair of sequences $\mathsf V_{\mathtt i}=(u_1, \ldots, u_{K_0})$ and $\mathsf V_{\mathtt j}=(v_1,\ldots,v_{K_0})$ is \emph{a good pair} if

 The success of our algorithm lies in the following proposition which states that starting from a good pair we have that $\pi_{\mathtt i,\mathtt j}$ correctly recovers almost all vertices.